Adding Filters, Delays and Gains to Filter Channels

 A corresponding fix for the disallowed gain configuration of Figure 2 is shown in Figure 4 below.

-Another permitted delay configuration is shown in Figure 5 below.
+Another permitted delay configuration (for subs+mains configurations only) is shown in Figure 5 below.

 This configuration has no delay block under the Shared Filters node of Subwoofer Channels in the Config View.
 Allowing negative delays is permitted, and can be a useful technique if the delay implied by the AVR subwoofer distance setting used when the measurements were performed is larger than the optimum value.